 There may be occasions where a child's behaviour may be so unacceptable that it becomes necessary for the Headteacher to consider excluding the child.
 There are two types of formal exclusion; fixed period and permanent exclusion.
 Only in exceptional circumstances should a pupil's exclusion be an unexpected event to parents.
-Where the behaviour of a child is becoming increasingly challenging there should be early home-school contact and a Pastoral Support Programme (PSP) in place in order to minimise the risk of potential exclusion situations for children already demonstrating significantly challenging behaviour.
+Where the behaviour of a child is becoming increasingly challenging there should be early home-school contact and a Team Around the Child (TAC) meeting held with a plan in place in order to minimise the risk of potential exclusion situations for children already demonstrating significantly challenging behaviour.
 Fixed Period or Permanent exclusion from school should never be the first resort except in clearly defined circumstances.